Chxnedu/learning-app-ecommerce/README.md

 ## Configuring HPA for Scaling

-I implemented a HPA that targets 50% CPU utilization, with a minimum of 2 and a maximun of 5 pods using this command
+I implemented an HPA that targets 50% CPU utilization, with a minimum of 2 and a maximum of 5 pods using this command

 ```bash
 kubectl autoscale deployment app --cpu-percent=50 --min=2 --max=10